skrecc/DecisionMakingSkills/README.md

 Force field analysis - evaluation of introducing the change by evaluation of for or against forces.

-5 whys - 5 why questions is asked in a row starting from initial problem (Why it happend?) and cotinuing with asking to previous answer.
+5 whys - 5 why questions is asked in a row starting from the initial problem (Why it happend?) and continuing with asking to previous answer.
 Last answer is root cause of the problem.